Margaret Bottome: Death and legacy

-After being ill for some time, Bottome died at her home in New York City, November 14, 1906.
+After being ill for some time, Bottome died at her home in New York City, November 14, 1906, aged 78.

 The Margaret Bottome Memorial, The King's Daughter's House in Harlem (incorporated, 1907), was located at 344 East 124th Street, New York City.
 It focused upon settlement lines in the Upper East Side districts, and maintained a sewing school, clubs, classes, and fresh-air work.